dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_network_attributes.rst

 Synopsis
 --------

-This module allows to configure iDRAC network settings.
+This module allows you to configure the port and partition network attributes on the network interface cards.